USEPA/workshops/lessons/r_basics.md

 Next thing you might want to do is navigate around your files and directories.
 While you can do this directly from the console, it is going to be better practice to mostly use RStudio projects to manage your folders, working directory etc.  You can also navigate using the Files, etc. pane.

 ##Exercise 1.4
+1. Add in a comment line to separate this section.
+It should look something like: `# Exercise 1.4: Objects and Operators`.
 1. Create two objects named `number1` and `number2` and give them the values of 25 and 4, respectively
 2. Create two more objects named `string1` and `string2`, give them any character string that you would like.
 3. Now using `number1`,`number2`, and the power of math create an object called `number3` that equals 100.